davidmalcolm/texi2rst/output/_build/html/_sources/type-encoding.txt

 needed to use Objective-C.  You should skip it at a first reading; the runtime provides functions that will work on methods and can walk through the list of parameters and interpret them for you.
-These functions are part of the public API and are the preferred way to interact with method signatures from user code.
+These functions are part of the public 'API' and are the preferred way to interact with method signatures from user code.

-But if you need to debug a problem with method signatures and need to know how they are implemented (i.e., the ABI), read on.
+But if you need to debug a problem with method signatures and need to know how they are implemented (i.e., the 'ABI'), read on.

-Methods have their signature encoded and made available to the runtime.
-The signature encodes all the information required to dynamically build invocations of the method at runtime: return type and arguments.
+Methods have their 'signature' encoded and made available to the runtime.
+The 'signature' encodes all the information required to dynamically build invocations of the method at runtime: return type and arguments.

-The signature is a null-terminated string, composed of the following:
+The 'signature' is a null-terminated string, composed of the following:

 * The return type, including type qualifiers.
 For example, a method returning ``int`` would have ``i`` here.